An A to Z to common terms we use in school.

 On Monday and Friday lunchtimes the School Council runs a pen shop where items of stationery can be bought at cost price.
 Please send money in named purses only.

 During the academic year an individual photograph is taken of your child and a class photograph.
-Every two or three years we also intend to take a whole school photograph.
+Every two or three years we also take a whole school photograph.

 Photographs of your children may be used on the school website or other publications.

-Parents are reminded that any photographs taken of school events, must be for their own personal use only and should not be published in any way.
+Parents are reminded that any photographs taken of school events, must be for their own personal use only and should not be published on social media.